Read about the impact we have on supporting people with brain injuries and other neurological conditions

 There are many ways to donate to Brainkind.
 Your donations will help support people with brain injuries and neurological conditions.

-Brainkind is a national charity and provider of complex care, specialist rehabilitation, care and support for adults with acquired brain injuries.
-Placements into our services are funded by local authorities, clinical commissioning groups and other organisations in the health and social sector, as well as directly by the individuals we support.
+Brainkind is a provider of complex care, specialist rehabilitation, care and support for adults withacquired brain injuries and other neurological conditions.
+Placements into our services are funded bylocal authorities, Integrated Care Boards and other organisations in the health and social sector, as well as directly by the individuals we support.

 Brainkind maintains a zero-tolerance approach to any form of modern slavery and remains committed to acting ethically, and with integrity and transparency in all business dealings.
 We are aware of our responsibilities towards service users, employees and the local community and expect all suppliers to Brainkind to adhere to the same ethical principles.